-C117 Placement Exam
+C117 Chemistry Placement Exam (CPE)

-The C117 Placement Exam (CPE) is a one hour and fifteen minute timed multiple-choice exam composed of 30 questions on the general chemistry, math, and reasoning skills that will be needed for C117.
+The Chemistry Placement Exam (CPE) is a one hour and fifteen minute timed multiple-choice exam composed of 30 questions on the general chemistry, math, and reasoning skills that will be needed for C117.
 It is used to evaluate each student's chemistry background and preparation for C117 so that they can be placed into the chemistry course that is appropriate for them.
 Students may find it helpful to prepare for the CPE by studying chapters 1-4 and sections 9.1-9.4 from the Chemistry 2e free text listed on Open Stax.

 The CPE is not an exemption exam.
 This means you can’t earn credit for, or be exempt from, any course by taking the CPE.
 However, the chemistry department does offer exemption exams for C101/C121 & C117.
 For more information on these, please visit the Exemption Exams page.